What does a construction worker do?

 CSCS labourer card

 Many skills are required to fulfil the roles and responsibilities of a construction worker.
-A good level of fitness will be needed due to the physically demanding nature of the role, along with being confident working with your hands.
+A good level of fitness and physical strength will be needed due to the physically demanding nature of the role, along with being confident working with your hands.
 Other transferable skills will also be beneficial to everyday tasks, such as the ability to communicate within a team and pay attention to details.

 In addition, further qualifications will be advantageous for securing a job in construction and improving your performance.
 These could be explored in personal time, or some are offered within apprenticeships.